Fish the Outer Barrier Reef and Princess Charlotte Bay in a single trip

 Getting to Tydeman Reefs & Princess Charlotte Bay

-Located on the northern Cape York Peninsula, this area is accessed one our twice yearly 7 Night Tydeman Reef and Princess Charlotte Bay Ultimate Adventures, departing from and returning to Cooktown.
+This area is accessed on our twice yearly 7 Night Tydeman Reef and Princess Charlotte Bay Ultimate Adventures, departing from and returning to Cooktown or Lizard Island.
 We also briefly move through this areas on our 7 Night Tydeman to Bligh Reef Travel Trips departing from Cooktown and finishing at Portland Roads.

 If you’d like to instantly receive the latest dates and prices for all our trips, click here.